Kurdish

 FOR NON-CREDIT

 You may have interest in learning this language but do not need university credit.
-Individualized (non-credit) online tutoring is available throughout the year.
+We offer a non-credit, community online course for adults in the summer, as well as individualized tutoring.
+(No UA matriculation needed).

 Explore non-credit options